enthought/traits/_sources/traits_user_manual/advanced.txt

 These rules are demonstrated by the following example::

     # wildcard_rules.py -- Example of trait attribute wildcard rules
-    from enthought.traits.api import Any, HasTraits, Int, Python
+    from traits.api import Any, HasTraits, Int, Python

     class Person(HasTraits):
         temp_count = Int(-1)